Leading Better Value Care Program

 Leading Better Value Care (LBVC) seeks to identify and implement opportunities for delivering value based care to the people of NSW.
 Opportunities are grouped into three categories: Clinical Initiatives, Commissioning and Contestability, and Workforce Capability.
 As immediate priorities, 13 initiatives have been selected which align to existing work efforts that have been “road-tested” to varying degrees across the system.

-The eight clinical initiatives, supported by a Pillar organisation (Agency for Clinical Innovation or the Clinical Excellence Commission), introduce new or improved models of care for:
+The thirteen clinical initiatives, supported by a Pillar organisation (the Agency for Clinical Innovation, the Clinical Excellence Commission or the Cancer Institute NSW), introduce new or improved models of care for:

 - Management of Osteoarthritis (ACI)